- Home >

 EDLD 580.
 Data Analysis for School Improvement.
 3 Hours.

-This course is designed to focus on analyzing and interpreting campus and community data for decision making necessary to promote the success of all children.
-Special emphasis will be on continuous improvement of the campus through the use of analysis of demographic, perception, learning, and school process data.
-Additionally, the course focuses on the development of educators as leaders in assessment, research, and evaluation.
+This course is designed to focus on analyzing and interpreting campus and community data for decision making necessary to promote the success of all learners.
+Special emphasis will be on continuous improvement of the campus through analyzing demographic, perception, assessment, and school process data.

 EDLD 588.
 Principal Internship.
 3 Hours.